 The fundamentals for NextEra are really good and the technical picture looks really good as well.
 The extreme bullishness from analysts is a little concerning, but it seems to be warranted in this case.

-On September 11, 2025, the Stochastic Oscillator for NEE moved out of oversold territory and this could be a bullish sign for the stock.
-Traders may want to buy the stock or buy call options.
-Tickeron's A.I.dvisor looked at 56 instances where the indicator left the oversold zone.
-In of the 56 cases the stock moved higher in the following days.
-This puts the odds of a move higher at over .
+The 10-day RSI Indicator for NEE moved out of overbought territory on February 26, 2026.
+This could be a bearish sign for the stock.
+Traders may want to consider selling the stock or buying put options.
+Tickeron's A.I.dvisor looked at 39 similar instances where the indicator moved out of overbought territory.
+In of the 39 cases, the stock moved lower in the following days.
+This puts the odds of a move lower at .

-The RSI Indicator points to a transition from a downward trend to an upward trend -- in cases where NEE's RSI Indicator exited the oversold zone, of 32 resulted in an increase in price.
+The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 56 cases where NEE's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 The Aroon Indicator entered an Uptrend today.
 In of 311 cases where NEE Aroon's Indicator entered an Uptrend, the price rose further within the following month.
 The odds of a continued Uptrend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
-NEE’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating outstanding price growth.
+NEE’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating strong sales and a profitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.